Owlman (character)

 Owlman (Thomas Wayne, Jr.) is a fictional character appearing in comic books published by DC Comics.
-A supervillainous alternate-universe counterpart of Bruce Wayne / Batman, he is depicted as the adult version of Wayne's deceased older brother, who in most iterations dies as a child, before Bruce is born.
+A supervillainous alternate-universe counterpart of Bruce Wayne / Batman, he is depicted as the adult version of Wayne's deceased older brother, who in other universes dies as a child, before Bruce is born.
 In The New 52, the primary continuity Owlman, originally depicted as the asylum-bound Boomerang Killer, is retroactively revealed to be still alive, stolen from his parents as a child, and working in the service of the Court of Owls under the name Lincoln March.

-Owlman is voiced by Diedrich Bader and James Woods in the 2008 animated series Batman: The Brave and the Bold and 2010 animated feature film Justice League: Crisis on Two Earths respectively, while Jayda Eyles portrays a young gender-swapped version of the character, Samantha Thomas Wayne, in the 2022 third season of Pennyworth in a recurring role, after being introduced as a baby in the 2020 second season finale.
-In December 2022, series showrunner Bruno Heller expressed interest in the character becoming a vigilante herself as the series approached the timeline of Gotham.
-Damon Dayoub portrays the Lincoln March incarnation of Owlman in the 2023 television series Gotham Knights.
+Owlman is voiced by Diedrich Bader and James Woods in the 2008 animated series Batman: The Brave and the Bold and the 2010 animated feature film Justice League: Crisis on Two Earths respectively.
+Jayda Eyles portrays a young gender-swapped version of the character, Samantha Thomas Wayne, in Pennyworth in a recurring role.
+Damon Dayoub portrays Lincoln March in the 2023 television series Gotham Knights.

 Publication history

-Owlman first appeared in Justice League of America #29 (August 1964), created by Gardner Fox and Mike Sekowsky, while Thomas Wayne Jr. / The Boomerang Killer first appeared in World's Finest #223 (June 1974), created by Bob Haney and Dick Dillin.
-In JLA: Earth 2 #1 (January 2000), created by Grant Morrison and Frank Quitely, Owlman and Thomas Wayne Jr. are retroactively established to be the same character, and they were consequentially as such depicted as a composite character across all DC Multiverse multimedia as of November 2022.
-A female version of the character, known as Samantha Thomas "Sam" Wayne guest starred as a baby in the 2021 second season finale of the V for Vendetta/Gotham prequel television series Pennyworth, with child actress Jayda Eyles assuming the recurring role in the series' 2022 third season.
+Owlman first appeared in Justice League of America #29 (August 1964), and was created by Gardner Fox and Mike Sekowsky.
+Thomas Wayne Jr. / The Boomerang Killer first appeared in World's Finest #223 (June 1974), and was created by Bob Haney and Dick Dillin.
+In JLA: Earth 2 #1 (January 2000), created by Grant Morrison and Frank Quitely, the two are retroactively established to be the same character.